ministryofjustice/opg-modernising-lpa/docs/architecture/decisions/0005-namespacing-resources-in-aws.md

 `account-name` should be used for resources shared at account level.

-`region-name` can be omitted if the resource is not region-specific.
+`region-name` only use region if the resource must be globally unique, for example, S3 bucket names.

 `environment-name` should be used for resources that are environment-specific.